Mackaroo/Mackaroo/README.md

 - Hi, I'm Mack
-- I have a Bachelor's in Electrical Engineering
+- I have a bachelor's degree in Electrical Engineering
 - I'm interested in coding as a fun hobby
 - I'm currently learning how to code a Discord bot using JavaScript
 - Twitter - https://www.twitter.com/xMackaroo